Infantino says women justified protesting cash inequalities

 "It's massively higher than the last World Cup," Infantino told The Associated Press and The New York Times ahead of the FIFA Council meeting.
 "We are making progress.
 We have to invest in women's football to make it even self-sustaining to some extent."

-The prize money for the men's World Cup in Russia rose only 12 percent to $400 million.
-FIFA gave teams $48 million in preparation costs and also shared $209 million with clubs who send players to the tournament — vastly larger sums than allocated to women's soccer.
+The prize money for the men's World Cup in Russia this year rose 12 percent to $400 million.
+FIFA gave teams $48 million for preparation costs and also shared $209 million with clubs which sent players to the tournament — vastly larger sums than allocated to women's soccer.

-"It's very complex to find that I know models where everything is equal," Infantino said.
+"It's very complex to find ... models where everything is equal," Infantino said.

 But in a letter to FIFA last week, Australia's players' union cited FIFA statutes which feature a commitment to "gender equality."
-The union pointed out Australian men shared $2.4 million for the group stage at the World Cup in Russia, but women will only split $225,000 at the same phase in France next year.
+The union pointed out Australian men shared $2.4 million for the group stage at the World Cup in Russia, but the women's team will only split $225,000 at the same phase in France next year.

 "The impact of this discrimination of women players is exacerbated by the dependence of many women players including our members on their income from their national team duties, in contrast to men," the players unions from Australia, Sweden and Norway wrote in separate letters to FIFA using the same language.

-Bareman has recently launched a strategy with one intention to generate more cash for women's soccer.

-"The vast majority of women's football players across the world are still amateur," Bareman said.
+"The vast majority of women's football players across the world are still amateur," Bareman added.
 "That's the most important thing for us.
-If we want to build the whole ecosystem of the women's game it has to start there."
+If we want to build the whole ecosystem of the women's game, it has to start there."

 More AP soccer: https://apnews.com/tag/apf-Soccer and https://twitter.com/AP_Sports